 Here’s a list of the big things that I was looking for:

 - Horses that were safe, but not trained to the point of being opinionless.
-I like to ride a horse that knows what she’s doing, but also knows when to question me.
-Belle’s just the right mix of reliable and challenging.

 There are some very small things I would change about my lesson barn (if anyone reading this is from management and would be willing to install some Instagram-friendly lighting in the ready room instead of the bright yellow bulbs we have now, that’d be swell!), but I’m 100% satisfied with how my equestrian education is being handled by my instructor.
 I can’t be thankful enough for all of the fantastic, horse-loving people that have entered my life since I stumbled upon the right lesson barn.